Today you’ll learn how to know when company reports earnings.

 The earnings calendar shows schedules from yesterday, today, tomorrow and next week.

 The columns are also sortable by their fundamental factors.
-For example, Market Cap, EPS Estimate, Reported EPS and many more.
+For example, Market Cap or Market Cap Valuation, EPS Estimate, Reported EPS and many more.

 However, actual results are posted at the end of the day as shown in the image above.